Displaced Tibial Plateau Fracture

 Types of Tibial Plateau Fractures

-The Schatzker classification is a widely used system for categorizing tibial plateau fractures based on their severity and fracture pattern.
+The Schatzker classification is a widely used system for categorizing tibial plateau fractures.
+It is based on their severity and fracture pattern.
 This system helps guide treatment decisions and predict potential complications.
 The classification consists of the following 6 types:

 Type I – Lateral Split Fracture

-• Common in younger patients with strong bone.
+• It is common in younger patients with strong bones.

 Type II – Lateral Split-Depression Fracture

-• A combination of a displaced fracture and a depression of the articular surface.
+• This is a displaced fracture with a depression in the articular surface.

-• More common in older patients due to weaker bone structure.
+• It is more common in older patients due to their weaker bone structure.

-• Typically requires surgical treatment to restore proper joint surface alignment.
+• This type of fracture typically requires surgical treatment to restore proper alignment of the joint surface.

 Type III – Pure Depression Fracture